VoiceComet/Alfred/README.md

 # Alfred

-Alfred is a Chrome Extension which allows the user to control the browser with speech commands.
+Alfred is a Chrome Extension which allows the user to control the browser with voice commands.

-This project has been developed as a part of the bachelor thesis "Controlling Chrome Tab usin WebSpeechAPI".
+This project has been developed as a part of the bachelor thesis "Controlling Chrome Tab using WebSpeechAPI".
 The idea arose in the institute GT-ARC of TU-Berlin in Germany.